-I hope you enjoy this quick and easy vegan carrot salad with tahini dressing!
+I hope you enjoy this quick and easy vegan carrot salad!

-Comment below and give it a star rating to let everyone know how it turned out.
-And if you're feeling "social," tag me in a pic on instagram with @myquietkitchen!
+Comment below and give it a star rating to let everyone know how it turned out!

 You might also like:

-- 2 to 3 tsp sriracha hot sauce, optional
+- 2 to 3 teaspoons sriracha hot sauce, optional

-- 1 Tbsp water, as needed for consistency
+- 1 tablespoon water, as needed for consistency

 For the salad: